RobertTalbert/modernalgebra/MTH 410 Learning Objectives.md

 Fundamentals:

-+ Definitions:
++ Definitions: Homomorphism of groups; epimorphism; monomorphism; homomorphic image; kernel of a homomorphism; image of a homomorphism
-+ Mathematical results:
++ Mathematical results: Theorem 30.4; Theorem 30.8; Theorem 30.13 (The First Isomorphism Theorem); Theorem 30.16 (The Second Isomorphism Theorem); Theorem 30.18 (The Third Isomorphism Theorem); Theorem 30.19 (The Fourth Isomorphism Theorem); Theorem 30.22

 Content: